sufyanism/Rust-eCommerce-Store/README.md

 # Rust eCommerce Project
-An eCommerce store built in Rust can exploit these properties to make sure that your website is high performance and secure while handling large traffic and transaction volumes.
-The store will have to manage things like products, users, orders, inventory, and payments.
+An eCommerce store built in Rust is high performance and secure while handling large traffic and transaction volumes.
+The store will have to manage things like products, users, orders, inventory, and payments etc.

 ## Features
 * High performance: Rust is very fast and thus ensures a good performance for the store, even under a high load.